-SUBARU DRIVES SUPPORT FOR SHELTER PETS NATIONWIDE THIS OCTOBER

-(MENAFN- PR Newswire) During Subaru Loves Pets® Month, Automaker Aims to Connect Shelter Animals with Caring Homes at Retailer Pet Adoption Events
+Subaru Drives Support For Shelter Pets Nationwide This October

-CAMDEN, N.J., Sept.
-29, 2023 /PRNewswire/ -- Subaru of America today announced the return of Subaru Loves Pets® , the automaker's annual initiative to help shelter pets find homes each October.
+(MENAFN- 3BL) CAMDEN, N.J., September 29, 2023 /3BL/ - Subaru of America today announced the return of Subaru Loves Pets® , the automaker's annual initiative to help shelter pets find homes each October.
 Subaru will also celebrate the fifth annual National Make A Dog's Day on October 22, their day dedicated to making all dogs feel loved and cared for, including shelter dogs with special needs.

 The culmination of Subaru Loves Pets month will take place on October 22 with the fifth annual National Make A Dog's Day , a holiday created by Subaru that invites dog enthusiasts everywhere to do something extra-special for their canine companions and share these moments on social media using the hashtag #MakeADogsDay.
 For those considering welcoming a new pet into their lives, Subaru encourages adopting a shelter pet, especially if they are a cherished Underdog.